mercator-ocean/copernicus-marine-toolbox/doc/usage/shared-options.rst

 Set the level of detail printed to the console by the command, based on the standard logging library.
 Available values are: ``[DEBUG|INFO|WARN|ERROR|CRITICAL|QUIET]``.

-All logs of the library are by default logged in stderr, except the output of the ``describe`` command and the output of the ``--show-outputnames`` option, which are sent to stdout.
+All logs of the library are by default logged in stderr.
+The outputs of the commands which details can be found in :ref:`the response types documentation <response-types>`, are sent to stdout.

 .. note::
     For versions <=1.2.4, all logs are sent to stdout by default.